 - The average hourly rate in your area

-Business lawyers generally structure their legal fees as hourly fees.
+Business lawyers generally structure their legal fees for small business as hourly fees.
 Others might prefer a flat fee if the case is relatively simple or routine, like reviewing business contracts.
-Two other billing structures could be used, called contingency fees and statutory fees.
+Two other billing structures, contingency and statutory fees, could be used.
 They are only used in particular cases, such as settlement and bankruptcy cases.
 The best fee structure is whatever is best for the client, so lawyers will make sure that the pay structure works for you and your company.

 As mentioned, hourly fees are very common for business lawyers.
 Using this type of fee structure, the number of hours the lawyer works is multiplied by their hourly rate to give you your total.
-Hourly fees work well for business lawyers when handling a wide variety of their duties, including writing business contracts and operating agreements, handling breach of contract litigation, and completing other business-related services.
+Hourly fees work well for business lawyers when handling various duties, including writing business contracts and operating agreements, handling breach of contract litigation, and completing other business-related services.

-Flat fees are also commonly used by business lawyers because there are many services they offer that are standard.
-They might draw up a commercial lease, write contracts, or help with the business formation.
+Small business lawyers also use flat fees as many services they offer are standard.
+They might draw up a commercial lease, write contracts, or help with business formation.
 These tasks and others are all pretty typical for business lawyers, and since they know what to expect, it’s easier to charge a flat fee.
-This flat rate doesn’t always include legal costs, though, which the client should pay directly.
+However, this flat fee for small business lawyers doesn’t always include legal costs, which the client should pay directly.